Pay not quick fix in lawyer shortage

-WHILE AUSTRALIAN FIRMS have been shaking off a conservatism in their recruitment strategies over recent months, determined not to be caught out in a candidate short market, salaries this year were not commensurate with the limited supply of talented lawyers.
+WHILE AUSTRALIAN FIRMS have been shaking off a conservatism in their recruitment strategies over recent months, determined not to be caught out in a candidate short market, salaries this year

 A newly released Mahlab Recruitment salary survey of the legal profession reveals that the demand for candidates has outstripped supply in a range of practice areas.
 According to Alex Neskes, Mahlab’s manager, private practice and Nicola Phillips, senior consultant at Mahlab, the demand in private practice cannot be met in this candidate short market.